-Bioanalysis is an essential tool in drug discovery and development for determining the concentration of drugs and their metabolites as well as various pharmacodynamics biomarkers in biological fluids.
-In these analyses, scientists use developed and validated methods to quantitatively detect analytes and metabolites within biological matrices such as serum, plasma, urine, cerebrospinal fluid (CSF), etc.
+Bioanalytics is an essential tool in drug discovery and development for determining the concentration of drugs and their metabolites as well as various pharmacodynamic biomarkers in biological fluids.
+In these analyses, scientists use developed and validated methods to quantitatively detect analytes and metabolites within biological matrices such as serum, plasma, urine, cerebrospinal fluid (CSF), etc. A critical component of any bioanalytical program includes bioanalytical method validation, ensuring quantitative results demonstrate accuracy, precision, selectivity, and stability so the accuracy of sample analysis results can be justified.

 Bioanalysis isn’t merely running standard analyses for a biological sample.
 We must produce results which are quantitative and valid as per FDA guidance as these analyses constitute the foundational block towards drug approval.
 Due to the significance of these analyses, regulatory authorities generally audit these results for accuracy before approval of the drug.

 It’s imperative to have the support and expertise of veterans, such as the team at NorthEast BioLab, when the complexities of bioanalysis get cumbersome.
-Our scientists help navigate bioanalytical method development and validation, as well as offer insights on the requirements of FDA and other international regulatory authorities.
+Our scientists help navigate bioanalytical method validation following method development focused on the appropriate detection range for your assay, as well as offer insights on the requirements of FDA and other international regulatory authorities.
 This article alludes how our team can help you with custom assay development that meets all the criteria outlined above.

-We often go through several steps to clean up and prepare the sample before it is ready for LC/MS/MS analysis.
-These earlier steps help remove any molecules or substances that interfere with the analyte detection.
-Ultimately, leading to significant improvement in analyte measurement and instrument performance.
+We often go through several steps to clean up and prepare the sample before it is ready for LC-MS/MS analysis, in a process typically referred to as sample extraction.
+These initial sample preparation steps help remove any molecules or substances that interfere with the analyte detection, ultimately leading to significant improvements in analyte detection, selection and instrument performance.

-Target molecules for bioanalysis, known as analytes in chemistry verbiage, fall into one of two categories – small molecules or large molecules.
-Small molecules are typically chemical entities (drugs), metabolites, or pharmacodynamic biomarkers.
-Large molecules include proteins, nucleic acids, lipids, and polysaccharides.
+Target molecules for bioanalysis, or analytes in chemistry verbiage, fall into one of two broad categories – small molecules or large molecules.
+Small molecules are typically synthesized or isolated from natural sources, have lower molecular weights, and are usually assayed using chromatographic assays chemical entities (drugs), metabolites, or pharmacodynamic.
+Large molecules include higher molecular weight peptides, proteins, nucleic acids, lipids, and polysaccharides, and are usually assayed using ligand binding assays.

-While there are a plethora of different instrumental techniques that can be used for bioanalysis, we primarily use the highly sensitive and sophisticated liquid chromatograph instrument coupled to tandem mass spectrometry (LC-MS/MS) and ELISA, among other technologies.
-Our expertise in handling biological fluids extends to serum, plasma, urine, cerebrospinal fluid (CSF), etc. Our team can effectively quantify your drugs, and their metabolites as well as pharmacodynamics biomarkers from complex biological matrices.
+While there are a plethora of different instrumental techniques that can be used for bioanalysis, we primarily use the highly sensitive and sophisticated liquid chromatography instrument coupled to tandem mass spectrometry (LC-MS/MS) and ELISA for small and large molecules, respectively, among other technologies.
+Our expertise in handling biological fluids extends to serum, plasma, urine, cerebrospinal fluid (CSF), organ tissues, etc. Our team can effectively quantify your drugs, and their metabolites as well as pharmacodynamic biomarkers from complex biological matrices.

-Proteins and phospholipids are one of the most common interferents found in biological samples which measuring drugs and metabolites.
+Proteins and phospholipids are one of the most common interferents found in biological samples while measuring biomarkers, drugs, and metabolites.
 Proteins can precipitate and clog a chromatographic column if left unremoved from these samples.
 Proteins can also bind to the small molecules of interest, which may include the analyte, preventing an accurate measurement of analyte concentration.
 Commonly used techniques for protein removal include protein precipitation (PPT), liquid-liquid extraction (LLE), and solid phase extraction (SPE).

 LLE is a sample preparation technique that is widely used in the analysis of drugs.
 LLE begins with the addition of an immiscible organic solvent to a biological sample that’s typically aqueous.
 The analyte is extracted from proteins and lipids into the organic solvent layer while the proteins and lipids remain in the aqueous phase.
 Neutrally-charged analytes tend to be the most effectively extracted using LLE, but the addition of an inorganic salt to a mixture of a biological sample and a water-miscible organic solvent causes the two solutions to separate and allows hydrophilic analytes to partition into the organic solvent phase.
 While LLE is quite useful for salt removal from samples, it has some limitations regarding the number of analytes that can be simultaneously extracted based on dispersion between the polarities of each analyte.